 ---|---|---|---|

+Registration begins on Nov 06, 2025Learn practical skills for mountain snow travel, snow stability, decision making, terrain selection, avalanche causes, and companion rescue.
+You must be able to travel on backcountry skis/skins, splitboard, or snowshoes in variable snow conditions.
+We teach to the modern Recreational Avalanche Level 1 standards published by the American Avalanche Association.
 This course teaches practical skills for travel over mountain snow, avalanche causes, snow stability, decision-making, terrain selection, and companion rescue.
-This course teaches to the modern Recreational Avalanche Level 1 standards published by the American Avalanche Association.
-Students will earn a certificate of completion.
-Students must be capable to travel in variable snow conditions in steep terrain with backcountry skis/skins, splitboard, or snowshoes.
 This course is a prerequisite for PRTS 1304, Backcountry Ski Wasatch, PRTS 1457 Backcountry Ski Guide, PRTS 2008 Avalanche Level II, and PRTS 2009, Avalanche Rescue.
-For questions, please contact Nate Furman at nate.furman@utah.edu.
-Class meets on-campus on Jan.
-11 only.
-Attendance at first class meeting is mandatory.
-Field experience is Jan.
-26-28.
-No camping. *Drops are not possible after the second day following the first class meeting.* To determine the last day to drop this miscellaneous course, see http://registrar.utah.edu/handbook/miscellaneous.php
+For questions, please contact Nate Furman at nate.furman@utah.edu.Class meets on-campus on Jan 14 only.
+Attendance at the first class meeting is mandatory.
+Field experience is 1/28, 2/4, 2/11.
+No camping. *Drops are not possible after the second day following the first class meeting.* To determine the last day to drop this miscellaneous course, see https://registrar.utah.edu/handbook/miscellaneous.php .
+There may be additional expenses that students will need to cover to participate in this course.
+These items may include food, gear rentals, and transportation costs.
+More details will be made available during the pre-course meeting.

 Date(s) | Day | Time | Location |